FrancyelZelling/a-boring-start/README.md

 You can add, edit and remove items.
 Also create and remove list.

-Your needs make your boring start,[give it a try now!](https://https://a-boring-start.netlify.app/)
+Your needs make your boring start, [give it a try now!](https://a-boring-start.netlify.app/)

 ## Features